 Cover Photo: Death To The Stock Photo

-© Tamika Doubell and The Starlit Path, 2016.
+© Tamika Scripps and The Starlit Path, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Tamika Doubell and The Starlit Path with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Tamika Scripps and The Starlit Path with appropriate and specific direction to the original content.